Millicharged Cosmic Rays and Low Recoil Detectors: Results

 First, we compare limits from the different XENON1T analyses in \cref{fig:crbinscomp}.
 We show limits obtained from the two $S_2$ bins in black.
 The red curve corresponds to the 53 event excess in $1-7$ keV in the $S_1$-$S_2$ analysis.
 We find that for parameters capable of reproducing the 53 event excess in the $1-7$ keV bins, the expected signal in the 0.5-1 keV bin of the $S_2$ only analysis is roughly $6-7$ events (as against the 5 event limit).
 Important to our predictions is a treatment of the atomic physics governing the detector response that differs from commonly advocated approximations in the literature.
 We discuss the details of our approach in \cref{atomic} and point out that a plane-wave treatment with a Sommerfeld/Fermi function overestimates the event rate, and dramatically so at low recoil energies.

 In addition to (slightly) overpredicting the $S_2$ only event yield in the $0.5-1$ keV bin, the preferred parameter space of the $S_1$-$S_2$ analysis is firmly ruled out by existing constraints on mCPs.
-This includes the non observation of cosmic-ray produced mCPs from the upper atmosphere in Super-Kamiokande \cite{Plestid:2020kdm} and beam-induced mCPs in ArgoNeuT \cite{Acciarri:2019jly} (shown together in shaded gray in \cref{fig:crbinscomp}).
+This includes the non observation of cosmic-ray produced mCPs from the upper atmosphere in Super-Kamiokande \cite{Plestid:2020kdm}, beam-induced mCPs in ArgoNeuT \cite{Acciarri:2019jly}, and recent results from the milliQan demonstrator \cite{Ball:2020dnx} (shown together in shaded gray in \cref{fig:crbinscomp}).

 \Cref{crcomps} (Left) compares the exclusions with and without magnetic retention for the $\left(0.5-1\right)$ keV bin ($S_2$ only).
 The modest gain in flux due to retention (relative to the component produced in the upper atmospheere) exhibited in \cref{fig:all-fluxes} translates to stronger exclusions.
 Limits on mCP models with a light, but not massless, dark photon are equivalent to the line without magnetic retention, because, although laboratory scattering events are unaffected, on large scales the dark photon mass screens astrophysical magnetic fields nullifying the effects of magnetic retention.